Metacor/Minecraft-Speedrun-Guide/readme.md

 *Storage Interfaces: Chests, Crafting Tables etc*

 **Hotbar Swap**: *1, 2, 3, 4, 5, 6, 7, 8, 9*
-* Swaps the Hotbar Slot's Item, with the Item SLot under your Mouse's Cursor
+* Swaps the Hotbar Slot's Item, with the Item Slot under your Mouse's Cursor
 * *this can be used to Quickly Move Items into the Crafting Window, with minimal Mouse Movement*

 **Pick Block**: *Middle Mouse Button*